| | |

 and almost unconsciously many fall into this error. |

-The human
+| The human

-The human race are God's children by creation--the work of his hands--and his plan with
+race are Gods children by creation the work of his hands. | The human race are God's children by creation--the work of his hands--and his plan with

 reference to them is clearly revealed in his Word.
 Paul says that the first man (who was a